Sinduri23/breast-cancer--ML/README.md

 ##  Conclusion

 This project demonstrates the feasibility of using gene expression profiles to predict relapse in breast cancer patients.
-While model performance was promising for non-relapse classification, improvements are needed in relapse detection — potentially through additional data, class balancing (e.g. SMOTE), or model ensembling.
+While model performance was promising for non-relapse classification, improvements are needed in relapse detection

-The pipeline is modular, and can be adapted to predict other outcomes like death (`DEATH_BC`) or subtype classification.

-##  Contents

-- `disease_classification.ipynb` — Main notebook
-- `report.pdf` — Summary report of approach and findings
-- `requirements.txt` — Dependencies
-- `images/` — PCA plot, heatmaps, confusion matrix, gene importance